 Learn more at How to Grow and Care for Mesembs.

-Glottiphyllum surrectum is native to the arid areas of Little Karoo, South Africa.
+Glottiphyllum surrectum is native to the arid areas of Little Karoo in the Western Cape, South Africa.

 - Back to genus Glottiphyllum